 Types of Government Found Around the World & in History

 Federalism is all about dividing power.
 Not only does the government have central power, but local states or regions also have their own specific powers.
-For example, in the U.S., the federal government is the central power, but the individual states all have their own regional and state governing laws.
+For example, in the U.S. the federal government is the central power, but the individual states all have their own regional and state governing laws.
 This means state laws might be different in California than they are in Tennessee.

 Types of governments are about who rules.
 In a theocracy, the ruler is God or a deity.
-The creation of laws comes from religious texts, scriptures, and spiritual leaders.
+The creation of laws comes from religious texts, scriptures and spiritual leaders.
 A theocracy also mixes with other types of governments.
 For example, Iran is an Islamic democracy, and the Vatican government is dictated by the Christian religion and pope.

 Indigenous tribes around the globe use a form of government called tribalism.
 In this form of government, you follow the dictates and rules of your tribe, which is made of specific people groups or those with the same ideals.
 There can be a council of elders making decisions, but not always.
-Each tribes make up is unique.
+Each tribe is unique.
 While tribalism is becoming less and less common, tribes in Africa still use this form of government.

 Economically Driven Types of Government

 Economy determines government type, too.
-See it in action by looking at capitalism, socialism, and communism.
+See it in action by looking at capitalism, socialism and communism.

 While capitalism is actually a type of economy, many times, it works to drive a government and political power.
 In capitalism, the government doesn’t run the economy; instead, private-ownership corporations and businesses do.
 While the U.S. is a mixed economy, many would consider it capitalistic.
 Other examples include Switzerland and Hong Kong.

-So, what is communism?
-A theory created by Karl Marx, communism is where everything is publicly owned rather than privately like in capitalism.
+China is probably one of the most famous historical examples of a communist government.
+Communism is a theory created by Karl Marx where everything is publicly owned rather than privately like in capitalism.
 It’s an attempt to create a classless society, but it typically happens through a violent revolution.
-Beyond China, communist examples include Vietnam and Laos.
+Beyond China, communist examples include the Soviet Union, Vietnam and Laos.